Turkey and Cheddar Stuffed Acorn Squash

 - Place squash cut-side-down on a baking sheet and roast until flesh is tender, about 40 minutes.

-- Meanwhile, heat remaining olive oil in a large nonstick skillet over medium-heat.
+- Heat remaining olive oil in a large skillet over medium-heat.
 Cook shallot and garlic until soft, 2 to 3 minutes.

-- Stir oregano, garlic powder, onion powder, paprika, red pepper flakes, fennel seed, and salt and pepper to taste into the shallot mixture.
+- Stir oregano, garlic powder, onion powder, paprika, red pepper flakes, fennel seed, salt, and pepper into the shallot mixture.
 Cook until fragrant and toasted, 30 to 45 seconds.

 - Add turkey and 1 tablespoon rosemary to the skillet and use a wooden spoon to break it into small pieces while it cooks.
-Cook until no longer pink, 5 to 6 minutes.
-Stir in vinegar and remove from heat.
-Allow to cool slightly.
+Cook until no longer pink, 5 to 6 minutes; stir in vinegar and remove from heat.
+Transfer turkey mixture to a bowl and cool slightly.

-- Wipe out skillet and melt butter over medium heat.
-When it turns lightly brown, 2 to 3 minutes, add ½ cup panko, remaining rosemary, and salt and pepper to taste.
+- Wipe out skillet and melt butter over medium heat until butter turns slightly brown, 2 to 3 minutes.
+Add ½ cup panko, remaining rosemary, salt, and pepper.
 Cook, stirring frequently, until panko is deep golden brown, 7 to 10 minutes.

 - Carefully scoop 2 to 3 tablespoons flesh from each squash half, leaving the skin intact and sturdy.
 Add squash flesh to the turkey mixture.

-- Add 1 cup panko, cheese, and cherries to the turkey mixture and stir to combine thoroughly.
+- Add 1 cup panko, white Cheddar cheese, and cherries to the turkey mixture and stir to combine thoroughly.

 - Divide turkey mixture between the squash halves.

-- Divide breadcrumbs over 4 squash halves and bake until heated through, about 10 minutes.
+- Divide breadcrumbs between 4 squash halves and bake until heated through, about 10 minutes.

 - Remove squash from oven and transfer to a serving plate.
 Garnish with parsley and serve immediately.